limbernie/limbernie.github.io/_posts/2018-08-03-jarbas-1-walkthrough.md

 ![CleaningScript.sh](/assets/images/posts/jarbas-1-walkthrough/d9f3a650.png)

-If I had to guess from its content, I'd say this is probably running under `root`'s `crontab`.
+If I had to guess from its content, I would say this is probably running under `root`'s `crontab`.

 Let's append our reverse shell to the script.